16AA-Milsim/discourse-rank-on-names/README.md

 - `lib/discourse_rank_on_names.rb` handles cache management and prefix lookup.
 - Prefix data is stored in the `rank_on_names_prefixes` table via the `DiscourseRankOnNames::Prefix` model.
+- Drop zone flash data is stored in the `rank_on_names_drop_zone_flashes` table via the `DiscourseRankOnNames::DropZoneFlash` model.
-- Administrator endpoints live under `/admin/plugins/rank-on-names/prefixes` and are covered by request specs.
+- Administrator endpoints live under `/admin/plugins/rank-on-names/prefixes` and `/admin/plugins/rank-on-names/drop-zone-flashes` and are covered by request specs.

 Run the specs with: